dmd-program/dmd-100/practice/object_story.md

-# Write a story: Draft 1
+# Write a story: draft 1

 For this activity, you will be creating a short story about an object.
 Write a story (500 words minimum) from the objects perspective.
 Who does it interact with?
 Where is does the story take place?
 What conflict might arise?